-A private Science|Business Network roundtable (14:00 – 16:30 CET)
+A private Science|Business Network hybrid roundtable (14:00 – 16:15 CET)

 In one form or another, public-private partnerships (PPPs) have been a central component of the EU’s research framework programmes since the mid-1980s.
 From Clean Skies to the Innovative Medicines Initiative, they have been one of the most important mechanisms to get industry, science and governments to cooperate and invest in strategic high tech sectors, and to bring advanced R&D solutions closer to market.

-In this members-only meeting, the Science|Business Network will convene with senior figures from the European Commission and Parliament to discuss latest developments in this vital area of Horizon Europe, and the future prospects for industry to contribute to its long-term goals.
+On June 23rd, the Science|Business Network will convene with senior representatives from the European Commission, the European Parliament and partnerships to discuss latest developments in this vital area of Horizon Europe, and the future prospects for industry to contribute to its long-term goals.